bonidier/xen4-toolbox/README.md

 ### systemd-services

-sample Systemd service to start my Xen platform, based on script in this other directories
+sample Systemd service to start my Xen platform, based on script in this other directories should be placed in /etc/systemd/system

 ### xen4-launcher

   - xl-boot.sh define weight for Domain-0, and boot user defined DomU (VM)
-  - xl-shutdown-VM.sh : should shutdown all runing DomU
+  - xl-shutdown-VM.sh : should shutdown all running DomU

 ### xen4-pciback